rasbt/LLMs-from-scratch/ch07/02_dataset-utilities/README.md

-# Chapter 7: Instruction and Preference Finetuning
+# Chapter 7: Finetuning to Follow Instructions

 This folder contains utility code that can be used for preparing an instruction dataset.